shader-park/shader-park-docs/docs/references-js/README.md

 ### Known Issues / WIP

-length, distance, dot, cross, normalize, reflect, and refract work only with with vec3s
+length, distance, dot, and normalize work only with with vec3s

 pow, mod, min, max, atan, clamp, mix, and smoothstep work only with floats.